MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

     {% endblock %}
     ```

-1. Modify the *templates/HelloDjangoApp/about.html* file also to refer to the base template and override the content block:
+1. Modify the *templates/HelloDjangoApp/about.html* file to refer to the base template and override the content block:

     ```html
     {% extends "HelloDjangoApp/layout.html" %}